 Learn More About How to Get Your Friends Involved

-To find out more information about getting your friends involved in your nonprofit, church, school or civic group, watch Joe’s video and see what he has to say about getting friends involved by clicking here.
+To find out more information about getting your friends involved in your nonprofit, church, school or civic group, watch our video and see what we have to say about getting friends involved by clicking here.